YanrongWu/PHBS_BlockChain_2018/README.md

 *denotes rejection of the hypothesis at the 0.05 level

 #### 3.4 VEC Model
 The Error Correction Model (VECM) is a VAR model based on cointegration.
-In the process of analyzing the dynamic relationship between Bitcoin prices in Japan, Korea and the United States, an error correction model was constructed based on VAR.
+In the process of analyzing the dynamic relationship between bitcoin prices in Japan, Korea and the United States, an error correction model was constructed based on VAR.

 Table 5: VEC Model